Full contact details here. Proper names and full address. Not just a PO box number.

 Travel - I've visited perhaps 25+ (I've lost count) different countries across the world.
 Most of this has not been on standard package tours where everything is done for you.
 Nearly every trip I've done has been independent, and self-drive either by car or motorcycle.
-I've had some scrapes; blown up some engines & gearboxes in France, suffered tyre blow outs in India, 6 punctures in one day in Sri Lanka, and I slid a jeep into a dainage ditch in central Kenya.
+I've had some scrapes; blown up some engines & gearboxes in France, suffered tyre blow outs in India, 6 punctures in one day in Sri Lanka, and I once slid a jeep into a drainage ditch in central Kenya.
 All these minor mishaps were taken in my stride, and dealt with minimal external assistance.
 I firmly believe in "self-rescue".

 I've attended several short first aid courses, some aimed specificaly at bike injuries.

 Completed the Bike Safe course run by North Wales Police and the IAM.